Core Exercise Dos and Don'ts

 View All Section Pages

-Want strong, toned abs for swimsuit season or wondering how you might be able to reduce back instability and pain and increase mobility and functional movement?
+Want strong, toned abs or wondering how you might be able to reduce back instability and pain and increase mobility and functional movement?
 The answer is in your core and how you train it.

 Before we get into the dos and dont’s of core training, it’s important to understand exactly what muscles comprise “the core” of your body.
 While we often think abs when we hear the word core, it goes far beyond just your stomach muscles.
 The core extends from your shoulders to your hips and includes abdominal muscles, lower back muscles and the diaphragm.